-What is NYC Community Right-to-Know?
+What Is NYC Community Right-to-Know?

 The New York City (NYC) Department of Environmental Protection (DEP) regulates the storage, use and handling of hazardous substances, extremely hazardous substances and regulated toxic substances at or above the federal threshold planning quantities (TPQ) within all five NYC boroughs (Manhattan, Brooklyn, Queens, The Bronx, or Staten Island) through its Community Right-to-Know (RTK) Program.
 These substances are regulated to protect the health and safety of the public and emergency responders from potential exposure related to toxic or hazardous substances and to prevent potential adverse impacts to human health and the environment.

-When is the RTK Filing Due?
+When Is the RTK Filing Due?

 Under the RTK Program, owners or operators of applicable NYC businesses that store hazardous substances within their facilities are required to submit a Tier II report to the NYC DEP annually by March 1st (for the previous year).

-How Do I Know if my Facility Needs to File?
+How Do I Know if My Facility Needs to File?

 You are required to file if the amount of hazardous substances stored at your facility is at or exceeds the reporting thresholds set by the NYC law.
 Many substances may need to be reported, even in small quantities, based on the very low reporting thresholds.

-Examples facilities that are required to file with the NYC DEP under the Community Right-to-Know Law include:
+Examples of facilities that are required to file with the NYC DEP under the Community Right-to-Know Law include: